• OVERVIEW

 Patient/Client Management Course Series

 Students are immersed in the multiple patient populations and practice settings unique to physical therapist practice throughout the curriculum in this course series.
-This includes specific courses related to body systems (musculoskeletal, neuromusclar, cardiovascular and pulmonary), lifespan (pediatrics course and geriatric threading through multiple courses), and special topics (including wounds, burns, prosthetics/amputation, pelvic health).
+This includes specific courses related to body systems (musculoskeletal, neuromuscular, cardiovascular, and pulmonary), life span (pediatrics course and geriatric threading through multiple courses), and special topics (including wounds, burns, prosthetics/amputation, and pelvic health).
 A unique Complexity in Care course uses simulation-based learning experiences to address management of complex situations and conditions in a variety of practice settings.
 Learning is focused on developing proficiency in observation, psychomotor, and clinical reasoning used in practice.
-Integration of current research into decision-making, along with understanding a patient's unique biopsychosocial lived experience, results in evidence-informed practice.
-Each trimester's Patient/Client Management courses build upon each other while learning in one course is reinforced in other courses.
+Integration of current research into decision-making, along with understanding a patient’s unique biopsychosocial lived experience, results in evidence-informed practice.
+Each trimester’s Patient/Client Management courses build upon each other, while learning in one course is reinforced in other courses.

 Volunteer Opportunities